SPARK Elementary Religious Education (Grades 1-5)

 • The second component of our SPARK Elementary Program deals with Sacramental Prep classes for First Confession and First Communion.

-• Children in Grade 2 attend Sacramental Prep classes on Thursday evenings to prepare to receive the Sacrament of Reconciliation (Confession) and the Sacrament of Eucharist (Communion).
+• Children in Grade 2 attend Sacramental Prep classes on Wednesday evenings to prepare to receive the Sacrament of Reconciliation (Confession) and the Sacrament of Eucharist (Communion).
 A thorough description of those evening classes and the make-up packets (for Candidates when they are absent from the evening Sacramental Prep classes) are available on the First Communion page of this website.

 • Knowing that families are sometimes distracted by a different path in life (serious illness/injury, death, unemployment, relocation/transfers, etc.), we always welcome older Sacramental Prep Candidates in Grades 3-12.
 We refer to our Sacramental Prep classes for older Candidates as: